HMS Edinburgh (16): Sinking

 Edinburghs wrecked stern after being torpedoed by U-456 on 30 April 1942.

 Edinburgh was the flagship of Rear-Admiral Stuart Bonham Carter, commanding the escort of returning Convoy QP 11: 17 ships which left Murmansk on 28 April 1942.
-On 30 April, the fired a torpedo into her starboard side, hitting her just forward of the space in which the gold she was carrying as part of the Soviet payment for war materials was stored.
+On 30 April, fired a torpedo into her starboard side, hitting her just forward of the space in which the gold she was carrying as part of the Soviet payment for war materials was stored.
 The U-boat, on her fifth patrol, had been alerted to the convoy by German aerial reconnaissance.
-The ship began to list heavily, but the crew reacted quickly and competently by closing watertight bulkheads, which prevented the ship from sinking immediately.
+The ship began to list severely but the crew closed watertight bulkheads, which prevented the ship from sinking immediately.
 Soon after, U-456 put a second torpedo into Edinburghs stern, wrecking her steering equipment and crippling her.
 In anticipation of Edinburghs sinking, Stoker Francis James Dawson recovered her flag, later returning it to the Leith Museum in Edinburgh.